Sunday, November 29, 2020

 His Eminence the 9th Filipino Cardinal

-It was a surprise when Pope Francis appointed the Archbishop of Capiz, Most Reverend Jose Advincula, as one of the new 13 Cardinals of the Catholic Church.
+Many were surprised when Pope Francis announced that the Archbishop of Capiz, Most Reverend Jose Advincula, would be one of the new 13 Cardinals of the Catholic Church.

-It's a tradition that the Vatican would appoint an Archbishop to elevate to the title of Cardinal coming from the Archdiocese of Manila and Cebu.
+It's a tradition that the Vatican appoints an Archbishop to elevate to the title of Cardinal from the Archdiocese of Manila and Cebu.
 But this time, our very own Capiz Archbishop Advincula was chosen by the Pope to join the College of Cardinals.
-It's the 2nd highest position in the Catholic Church next to the Pope.
-And also an elector to the conclave of the next Pope.
+It's the second highest position in the Catholic Church, next to the Pope, and also an elector to the conclave of the next Pope.

 On November 28, 2020, the Pope confirmed the appointment of the new 13 Cardinals, including His Eminence Most Rev. Jose Cardinal Advincula.

-His new role means so much for the Catholic faithful of Capiz.
-The Holy See recognizes us by our growing faith and devotion to the church.
+Cardinal Advincula's new role holds immense significance for the Catholic faithful of Capiz.
+The Holy See's recognition of our growing faith and devotion to the church is a source of great pride and honor for us.

-The message of Pope Francis was powerful and meaningful in that he went beyond the peripheries.
-To choose the neglected areas away from the traditional centers of power.
+Pope Francis's message was powerful and meaningful in that he went beyond the peripheries, choosing neglected areas away from the traditional centers of power.

 It's a blessing and a heartwarming experience for Cardinal Advincula as an Archbishop.
 He was the principal celebrant on the Feast of Our Lady of Perpetual Help Parish on June 27, 2019, in our hometown in Jamindan, Capiz.

-It was Cardinal Advincula of the Archdiocese of Capiz, who had started several Catholic Mission Stations, and Mission schools in Capiz.
+Cardinal Advincula of the Archdiocese of Capiz started several Catholic Mission Stations and Mission schools in Capiz.

 In 2012, the Archbishop of Capiz planned to establish a Mission Station on the Hill Road of Linambasan, Jamindan.
-It had elevated into a Parish on January 13, 2018.
+On January 13, 2018, it was elevated into a Parish.
 From a Mission Station, it's now called the Our Lady of Perpetual Help Parish in honor of the blessed Mary, the Mother of Christ.

-The Our Lady of Perpetual Help Parish will continue growing in faith, love, and service today and in future generations.
+Our Lady of Perpetual Help Parish will continue to grow in faith, love, and service today and in future generations.

 The church becomes better for spirituality and religious service to the faithful.